-Once you have an s-video or A/V input, you can then plug into your computer literally anything you can plug into a TV or VCR (including things like the Game Boy Player), although unless you have the right cables for your video game system (you can usually buy them separately), you may need to buy adapter plugs to convert everything (Radio Shack will sell these).
+Once you have the input, you can then plug into your computer literally anything you can plug into a TV (including things like the Game Boy Player), although unless you have the right cables for your video game system (you can usually buy them separately), you may need to buy adapter plugs to convert everything (Radio Shack will sell these).
 Note that you need software to actually do anything with the video input, but most of the time video hardware comes bundled with the software necessary to operate it, so this shouldn’t be too much of a problem.

 - How did you create this site?